Maggie Smith: 1980–1999: Established actress

 Smith acted in James Ivory's A Room with a View (1986).

 Smith portrayed Charlotte Bartlett in the Merchant Ivory Production of A Room with a View (1985).
 The film received universal acclaim earning eight Academy Award nominations, including Best Picture.
-The film also starred Helena Bonham Carter, Julian Sands, Daniel Day-Lewis, Dame Judi Dench, Simon Callow and Denholm Elliott.
+The film also starred Helena Bonham Carter, Julian Sands, Daniel Day-Lewis, Judi Dench, Simon Callow and Denholm Elliott.
 Smith earned her fifth Academy Award nomination for Best Supporting Actress and won her second Golden Globe Award and her third British Academy Film Award for Best Actress.
 Smith won her fourth BAFTA Film Awards for Best Actress for the title role in the 1987 film The Lonely Passion of Judith Hearne, directed by Jack Clayton.
 Pauline Kael wrote: "Clayton is a felicitous choice to direct a character study film about a woman's rage against the Church for her wasted life.
 His first feature was Room at the Top with Simone Signoret and he made The Innocents with Deborah Kerr and The Pumpkin Eater with Anne Bancroft – he knows how to show women's temperatures and their mind-body inter-actions.
 Maggie Smith becomes the essence of spinster – she makes you feel the ghastliness of knowing you're a figure of fun."

 In the early 1990s, Smith appeared in various box-office comedies.
 In 1991 Smith appeared as Granny Wendy in Steven Spielberg's 1991 film Hook, a fantasy adventure film based on the Peter Pan character.
 The film starred Robin Williams as Pan, Dustin Hoffman as Hook and Julia Roberts as Tinker Bell.
 The film was a financial success, making $300 million at the box office.
 In 1992 Smith appeared as Mother Superior in the Whoopi Goldberg comedy film Sister Act and its sequel, Sister Act 2: Back in the Habit (1993).
 Smith also received a third British Academy Television Award nomination for her role as Mrs. Mabel Pettigrew in the 1992 TV film Memento Mori, and her first Primetime Emmy Award nomination for her role as Violet Venable in the 1993 PBS television film Suddenly, Last Summer.
 In 1993 she portrayed Lady Bracknell in Oscar Wilde's comic play The Importance of Being Earnest at the Aldwych Theatre in the West End, receiving her fourth Olivier Award nomination.
 The following year she starred in Edward Albee's Three Tall Women for which she garnered critical acclaim.
 Theatre critic Paul Taylor for The Independent wrote, "Maggie Smith has to be seen to be believed.
 The sudden subsidings into wretched senile tears; the frustrated, dismissive flappings of her arm as her mind gropes impotently for a mislaid fact; the comic cunning with which she tries to cover over her patches of blankness; the beadily aggressive suspicion and the moments of alert cackling triumph – Smith's performance which, at the moment, is firmly on the right side of caricature, captures all this and more."
 She received her record fifth Evening Standard Theatre Award for Best Actress for her performance.